 The Importance of Compliance for Soap and Skincare Makers

 Scouring the internet to find accurate (or easy to understand) information on compliance for soap and skincare makers can be somewhat mission impossible.
 Our soap and candle experts often find themselves on numerous occasions diving deep into Google’s web of confusion in their attempt to understand all things compliance.

-Luckily enough, she has bumped into Jennifer Rudd from Skincare Business Foundations.
+Luckily enough, we bumped into Jennifer Rudd from Skincare Business Foundations.
 Not only has Jen been a maker herself.
 She also has degrees in Business and Psychology and over a decade of experience in risk management, auditing and compliance.
 Today, she combines this with the insights and knowledge gained from starting her own skincare brand to help others build a solid business foundation.

 So, we compiled those questions we so often see online for Jen to shed some light on all that info that too often leaves us scratching our heads.